Billy Cunningham: Coaching career

 He succeeded Gene Shue as head coach of the 2–4 76ers on November 4, 1977.
+His first act was hiring future Hall of Fame coach Chuck Daly as an assistant coach.
 During his tenure, the team featured Bobby Jones, Maurice Cheeks, Andrew Toney, Moses Malone, and Julius Erving.
 In his first playoff appearance, he led the Sixers to a 4-game sweep against the Knicks, before bowing down to the Bullets in six games.

-He reached both the 300 and 400-win milestones faster than any coach in NBA history.
+He reached the 200, 300 and 400-win milestones faster than any coach in NBA history.
 He led Philadelphia to the playoffs in every year as coach, and advanced to the NBA Finals 3 times, in the 1979–80, 1981–82 and 1982–83 seasons.
 The 76ers lost to the Lakers in 1980 and 1982, but after acquiring Moses Malone, they finally got past the Lakers in 1983, winning the franchise's third (and most recent) NBA Championship as part of a 12–1 playoff run.

 Upon his retirement on May 28, 1985, his 454 wins as a head coach were the 12th best in NBA history.
 He holds the second-best regular-season winning percentage in league history of .698 (only Phil Jackson is ahead of him).
 He is still the winningest coach in Sixers history.

-Beyond playing and coaching
+Former 76ers player and coach, Hall of Famer Doug Collins said Cunningham might be the greatest 76er, when looking at his overall impact on the franchise.

+Broadcasting and ownership

-Cunningham joined the broadcast team for CBS in the 1976–77 season, often paired with Brent Musburger, leaving after the season ended to coach the 76ers.
+Cunningham joined the broadcast team for CBS in the 1976–77 season, often paired with Brent Musburger or Don Criqui, including the 1977 All-Star Game and some playoff games, leaving after the season ended to coach the 76ers.
 Cunningham would later rejoin the CBS broadcast team starting with the 1985–86 season, again often paired with Musburger, covering both the NBA as well as NCAA men's college basketball for the network.
 In 1987, Cunningham replaced Tom Heinsohn as the lead color commentator (alongside play-by-play man Dick Stockton) for CBS' NBA telecasts.

-Cunningham left CBS Sports the following season to join the Miami Heat expansion franchise as a minority owner; he ultimately sold his interest of the Heat on August 12, 1994.
+Cunningham left CBS Sports the following season to join the Miami Heat expansion franchise as a minority owner and general manager; he ultimately sold his interest in the Heat in early 1995.
 Cunningham was subsequently replaced on CBS by Hubie Brown, but would return to CBS to help fill in during the 1990 NBA Playoffs, partnered with Verne Lundquist.
 He then returned for one last year to help cover the 1991 NCAA men's basketball tournament, partnered with Dick Stockton once again.